Callidon/sparql-engine/README.md

   ?o ses:search “neil gaiman” .
 }
 ```
-In a way, full text search queries allows users to express more complex SPARQL filters that performs fuzzy string matching over RDF terms.
+In a way, full text search queries allows users to express more complex SPARQL filters that performs approximate string matching over RDF terms.
-Each result is annotated with a *relevance score* (how much it macthes the keywords, higher is better) and a *rank* (they represent the descending order of relevance scores).
+Each result is annotated with a *relevance score* (how much it matches the keywords, higher is better) and a *rank* (they represent the descending order of relevance scores).
+These two values are not binded by default into the query results, but you can use magic predicates to get access to them (see below).
 Note that the meaning of relevance scores is specific to the implementation of the full text search.

 The full list of magic predicates that you can use in a full text search query is:
 * `ses:search` defines keywords to search as a list of keywords separated by spaces.
 * `ses:minRelevance`and `ses:maxRelevance` limits the search to matches with a minimum/maximum
-relevance scores, respectively.
+relevance score, respectively.
 In the default implementation, scores are floating numbers, ranging from 0.0 to 1.0 with a precision of 4 digits.
 * `ses:minRank` and `ses:maxRank` limits the search to matches with a minimum/maximum
-rank values, respectively.
+rank value, respectively.
 In the default implementation, ranks are positive integers starting at 0.
 * `ses:relevance` binds each term's relevance score to a SPARQL variable.
 * `ses:rank` binds each term's rank to a SPARQL variable.